 If you agree to take part in this study, you will be invited to take part in an interview with a researcher from the University of Aberdeen to talk about your views and experiences.
-The interview will last approximately 60 minutes.
-You can choose whether you wish to take part, and you can do this with your partner, or separately.
+You can choose whether you wish to take part, and you can do this yourself, with your partner, or separately.
 This would take place at a convenient time for you, either by telephone, using online video calling, or face-to-face.
 The discussion will be audio-recorded and transcribed by an accredited company external to the universities.